HomeDing/homeding.github.io/elementinterface.md

 To implement an element a new class has to be created to implement the functions required for the specific element.

-This is supported by an empty element implemented by the `Element` class that  is used as the parent class of every element.
+This is supported by a base element implementation in the `Element` class that is used as the parent class of every element.

 ## Using the MyElement class as a template